sreckovuka/Garage-Door-Controller/README.md

 V15 button datastream in app
 V14 reed switch datastram status close =0 open =1
-V13 in app id relay datastream events need to configured in web console for triggers door_open and door_close to events to notify, refer Blynk app doc's
+V13 in app id relay datastream events need to configured in web console for triggers garage_open and garage_close to events to notify, refer Blynk app doc's